BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 11-8-2023.md

 ### Joseph Porrino
 ##### Previous goals
-- Finish unit testing
+- Finish the webscrapers and collect sample data to store as a json.
-- Work on database functions
+- Help Tyler with the database functions
-- Connect python code to database

 ##### Keypoints
-- Almost finished shoprite webscraper.
-Ran into issues with bots but was able to "hack" my way through.
-- Started helping tyler with the database functions.
+- Created the controllers for the database
-- Set up CI with the webscraper.
-Still need to test if selenium will work with github actions.
+- Added more unit tests to the webscraper
+- Still figuring out how to account for edge cases when standardizing units
 ##### Next Week Goals
-- Finish the webscrapers and collect sample data to store as a json.
+- Connect to the database and add data
+- Add more unit tests
+- Figure out issue with standardizing units
-- Help Tyler with the database functions
+- Help with finishing up kotlin development